 Exotropia is a common form of strabismus characterized by an outward eye turn, away from the nose.

-The eye turn may be noticed while the child is looking at distance objects, near objects or both.
+Exotropia is a eye turn where one eye points outwards, this may be noticed while the child is looking at distance objects, near objects or both.

 There are two types of exotropia: